SchneiderCode/lia_test/docs/new_user.md

 <div style="width:40%; border: solid black 1px; padding:10px; border-radius: 15px; float:left; margin: 15px 2.5%;" >

 Which of the following research tasks are suitable for an HPC cluster, like Alpine or Blanca?
+(Select all that apply)

 <!-- data-solution-button="off" -->
 [[X]] Training a deep learning neural network model using a large dataset (Gigabytes to Terabytes)